What's holding back AI's productivity boost? |

 The enterprise reality is that different teams might have different goals.
 A team working on customer-facing features might prioritize deployment frequency, while a platform team focuses on reliability and MTTR

-Faros AI recognized this reality from the start and designed its platform so every role can easily understand how teams are performing against contextual goals.
+Faros AI recognized this reality from the start and designed its engineering productivity platform so every role can easily understand how teams are performing against contextual goals.

 • Teams can customize their thresholds for great, good, medium, and bad.
 These custom thresholds will be utilized for their personalized dashboards featuring team-level metrics and insights.